rld04/Trading-Research-Framework/README.md

 - **Risk Event Logging**: Records all triggers with timestamps and reason codes for later analysis.

 This ensures that every strategy remains within the framework’s institutional-grade risk boundaries, maintaining both realism and capital discipline.

+## 4️⃣ Performance Calculation
+After each bar (daily interval by default):
+- **Portfolio value** is computed as cash + holdings after every iteration.
+- **Daily return** = (current portfolio / previous portfolio) − 1.
+- **Risk-adjusted** metrics such as Sharpe, Sortino, Calmar ratios, and maximum drawdown are calculated using the time series of returns.
+   - $$[r_1, r_2, r_3, \dots, r_T]$$
+- Key statistics:
+  - volatility
+  - Sharpe ratio
+  - Drawdown, and other metrics — are updated iteratively.

+  This continuous evaluation loop provides a transparent, data-driven foundation for all performance analytics and visual reports.